Housing Statement

 Status: Active

-The destruction and de-identification of personal information will be required with:
+The destruction and de-identification of personal information are required when:

 • 3 years where the renter is successful,